-Painting is one of the easiest home improvements that a homeowner can make.
-With a few tips on painting preparation, a good paint job can also totally transform a room.
+Painting is one of the easiest home improvements that a homeowner can make and can totally transform a room.
 A good painting plan is key though, and so is preparation.
 That means paint product choices, surface care, and even choosing the right time of year to begin your painting project.
-Roll through the following painting preparation steps to come to a beautiful paint finish.
+Roll through the following tips for painting and the best preparation steps to a beautiful paint finish.

 Paint comes in latex and oil based formulations and finishes ranging from flat to high gloss.
 The painting combination you choose depends on the how much you use the space you’re painting.
 Flat paints work well for walls that may have some blemishes as flat paints reduce the reflection of room lighting that can highlight the blemishes.
 Ceiling paints are specially formulated to minimize dripping, and shiny finishes like satin and gloss work well for trim.

 For long lasting painting results with any paint selection, you should plan on applying two coats of paint preceded by a primer of the same formulation.
 Once you’ve tallied the resulting quantities, add a bit more paint than you think you’ll need.
 Many stores are actually willing to accept returns on unused paint, even if it’s in a custom color, and having extra paint means you’ll avoid color matching problems if you run short.